iq-motion-control/iq-module-communication-python/README.md

 │   ├── clients
 ```

-If I wanted to run api_testing.py from the examples Directory, I need to append the iqmotion library to the system path at the top of my api_testing.py script:
+If you wanted to run api_testing.py from the examples Directory, you would need to append the iqmotion library to the system path at the top of my api_testing.py script:

 ```python
 import sys